-Students who consider that there are errors in their transcripts, must communicate it to the Registrar's Office within seven (7) days after the receipt of the document.
+Students who consider that there are errors in their transcripts, must communicate to the Registrar's Office within seven (7) days after the receipt of the document.

-Application forms for graduation are obtained from the Registrar's Office, and students must apply and pay the corresponding graduation fee no later than the date set in the Academic Calendar.
-Non-compliance with these requirements may postpone the conferring of the degree.
+Application for graduation can be done in two ways: through the completion of the last pre-registration process, or do so directly at the Registrar's Office.
+By any of the available mechanisms the student must indicate the specific name that will appear in the diploma.
+The corresponding graduation fee must be paid no later than the date set in the academic calendar.
+Non-compliance with these and other administrative or curricular requirements may postpone the conferring of the degree.